matthiasjost/dotnet-data-collector/README.md

 The list is a markdown file with a list of curated dotnet content creators publishing content in English and must have published something in 2022 already.

 ## Project Goals

 * Detect broken links on the dontent content creator markdown list.
-* Keep the original list clean and simple and easy to extend: Use the .NET Data Collector to enrich the data collected from the markdown list.
+* Keep the original list clean and simple and easy to extend: Use the .NET Data Collector to enrich the data from the markdown list.
+* The additionally collected data is stored inside a Database which includes:
+  * A represantation of the whole markdnown structure: Creator Names, respective country and channel Urls.
+  * The RSS feed extracted from the channel HTML

 ## Implementation